Talking to Kids (Ages 15 and Under)

 What to say:

-Simply address that “treatment is how mommy will get better.”
-Then, consider addressing new terms like chemotherapy, surgery, and other simple medical topics so they have a better grasp on what treatment exactly stands for.
+Merely address that “treatment is how mommy will get better.”
+Then, consider discussing new terms like chemotherapy, surgery, and other simple medical topics, so they have a better grasp on what treatment exactly stands for.
 Also, again, younger children will want to understand how this might affect their day-to-day schedule so prepare for a plan.
 Here are some techniques to consider:

-- Emphasize that his/her questions are very important to you so that they feel more comfortable to be open.
+- Emphasize that his/her questions are essential to you so that they feel more comfortable to be open.

 - The most significant discussion with your kids is preparing them for treatment side effects.
 Watching a loved one who experiences physical changes can be very upsetting for younger children.